top of page

 The base layer will use a larger grade of aggregate and has

-to be delivered in a heated lorry.
+to be delivered in a insulated wagon.
 Once laid roughly along

 the site of the driveway, the tarmac is spread out and levelled